abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

         details: >
           Across all industries, enterprises need to be more competitive and high-performing than ever before.
-Just becoming a better, more digital version of what you have been in the past isn’t enough to turn the tide.
+Just becoming a better, more digital version of what you have been in the past isn’t enough.

           We help enterprises rethink their vision and business models and take